Zero-Tang/NoirVisor/doc/iommu.md

 ```
 qemu-system-x86_64 -accel kvm -machine q35,kernel-irqchip=split -cpu host,hypervisor=off,vmx=on -device intel-iommu,intremap=on,device-iotlb=on,pt=on,aw-bits=48
 ```
+Note that QEMU's AMD-Vi emulation is probably incorrect (I am using QEMU 10.0.2).
+I have also tried using Microsoft Hypervisor's DMA protection and it wasn't working on QEMU either.

 It seems NoirVisor can't use IOMMU in real machine as a Type-II Hypervisor.
 It will cause the system to immediately freeze.